Soldie/Arms-Commander/README.md

 *"autoretaliation glitch"*

+**Tutorial not necessary**: All you have to do is run a comprehensive NMap scan on yourself.

 Debuted as a proof of concept right after DEFCON, this accidental discovery gives you auto-retaliation capabilities for particularly aggressive nmap scans from the OpFor.

 Push of a button, and the unintended design flaw by Rapid7 will now punish dickheads that use far too many SYN packets and HTTP requests against your IP.